Health System Impact Fellowship: Information Webinar for Applicants

 Thanks to an annual endowment by Dr. Monica K. Li and family to the BC Women’s Health Foundation, the WHRI has established the Dr. Monica K. Li and Family Undergraduate Medical Student Research Award in Women’s Health, a funding opportunity specific to our undergraduate medical student trainee community.
 This award is intended to provide support to WHRI-affiliated undergraduate medical students who identify as a woman from racial/ethnic minority groups to pursue research in women’s and/or newborn health.

-CLOSED – The 2024 CW DHR Accelerator Grant closed on December 6, 2024.
+Closed – The 2024 CW DHR Accelerator Grant closed on December 6, 2024.

 This grant is intended to support digital health innovations that will benefit women, children and families.
 This funding opportunity aims to accelerate digital health solutions towards clinical or community implementation by supporting researchers to develop prototype solutions, test feasibility in the operational context, assemble the required partnerships and teams, develop clinical and/or operational evidence, and create a plan for sustainment and scale-up.